 "Did I say something wrong?"

 She shook her head.
-It wasn't his fault that she had thought that this was more than a shore leave fling.
+It wasn't his fault that she'd thought this was more than a shore-leave fling.
 She tried to pull away from him again but his grip was like iron.

 "No, you are suddenly upset.
 Why?"
 There was a long silence.
 Then he said softly, "Do you not wish to spend the hours remaining in our shore leave with me?"

 She rolled over and stared at him.
 "Of course I do."

 She looked down.

 "I cannot guess, Christine."

 "I just thought...it was stupid...I thought maybe..."
 She couldn't finish.